A Dyson Brownian motion model for weak measurements in chaotic quantum systems

 \section{Abstract}

-We consider a toy model for the study of monitored dynamics in a many-body quantum systems.
-We study the stochastic Schrodinger equation resulting from the continuous monitoring with a rate $\Gamma$ of a random hermitian operator chosen at every time from the gaussian unitary ensemble (GUE).
-Due to invariance by unitary transformations, the dynamics of the eigenvalues $\{\lambda_\alpha\}_{\alpha=1}^n$ of the density matrix can be decoupled from that of the eigenvectors.
-Thus, stochastic equations are derived that exactly describe the dynamics of $\lambda$'s.
-We consider two regimes: in the presence of an extra dephasing term, which can be generated by imperfect quantum measurements, the density matrix has a stationary distribution, and we show that in the limit of large sizes the distribution of $\lambda$'s is described by an inverse Marchenko Pastur distribution.
-In the case of perfect measurements instead, purification eventually occurs and we focus on finite-time dynamics.
+We consider a toy model for the study of monitored dynamics in many-body quantum systems.
+We study the stochastic Schr\"odinger equation resulting from continuous monitoring with a rate $\Gamma$ of a random Hermitian operator, drawn from the Gaussian unitary ensemble (GUE) at every time $t$.
+Due to invariance by unitary transformations, the dynamics of the eigenvalues $\{\lambda_\alpha\}_{\alpha=1}^n$ of the density matrix decouples from that of the eigenvectors, and is exactly described by stochastic equations that we derive.
+We consider two regimes: in the presence of an extra dephasing term, which can be generated by imperfect quantum measurements, the density matrix has a stationary distribution, and we show that in the limit of large size $n\to\infty$ it matches with the inverse-Marchenko--Pastur distribution.
+In the case of perfect measurements, instead, purification eventually occurs and we focus on finite-time dynamics.
 In this case, remarkably, we find an exact solution for the joint probability distribution of $\lambda$'s at each time $t$ and for each size $n$.
-Two relevant regimes emerge: at small times $t\Gamma= O(1)$, the spectrum is in a Coulomb gas regime, with a well-defined continuous spectral distribution in the limit of $n\to\infty$.
-In that case, all moments of the density matrix become self-averaging and it is possible to characterize the entanglement spectrum exactly.
-In the limit of large times $t \Gamma = O(n)$ one enters instead a regime in which the eigenvalues are exponentially separated $\log(\lambda_\alpha/\lambda_\beta) = O(\Gamma t/n)$, but fluctuations $\sim O(\sqrt{\Gamma t/n})$ play an essential role.
-We are still able to characterize the asymptotic behaviors of entanglement entropy in this regime.
+Two relevant regimes emerge: at short times $t\Gamma= O(1)$, the spectrum is in a Coulomb gas regime, with a well-defined continuous spectral distribution in the $n\to\infty$ limit.
+In that case, all moments of the density matrix become self-averaging and it is possible to exactly characterize the entanglement spectrum.
+In the limit of large times $t \Gamma = O(n)$, one enters instead a regime in which the eigenvalues are exponentially separated $\log(\lambda_\alpha/\lambda_\beta) = O(\Gamma t/n)$, but fluctuations $\sim O(\sqrt{\Gamma t/n})$ play an essential role.
+We are still able to characterize the asymptotic behaviors of the entanglement entropy in this regime.